arschles/goprox/README.md

 GoProx lets you control the source of your dependeny _server and code_, so regardless of what happens with the original code, you'll always have a copy in your S3 account, and you'll always be able to access it as long as you have a GoProx server running.

-Since it's not a central server, database or code repository, you don't need to rely on a third party to keep your dependencies for you.
+Since it's not a shared server, database or code repository, you don't need to rely on a third party to serve or store your dependencies for you.
+Instead, you maintain the server and store dependencies in S3.

 # Problems It Solves